 Max joined Watsi on January 27th, 2019.
-Three months ago, Max became the 4537th member to automatically support a new Watsi patient every month.
-Since then, 540 more people have become monthly donors!
-Max's most recent donation supported Tatu, a girl from Tanzania, to fund clubfoot repair.
+Five months ago, Max became the 4537th member to automatically support a new Watsi patient every month.
+Since then, 683 more people have become monthly donors!
+Max's most recent donation supported Chhorn, a woman from Cambodia, to fund hip surgery.

 Tatu is a girl from Tanzania.
 She is the fifth born in a family of ten children.
 Her parents are farmers.
 Tatu has clubfoot of both her feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Tatu traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
 There, surgeons will perform clubfoot repair surgery on February 8.
 Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Tatu's clubfoot repair.
 After treatment, she will be able to walk easily.
 Tatu’s mother says, “We didn’t want our daughter to grow up disabled, but due to financial challenges we couldn’t take her to hospital.
 Please help our daughter."